8 Reasons You Need to Stop Throwing Away Eggshells

 Instead of throwing away eggshells, put them to work all around the house!

 Maybe it’s just good old-fashioned thriftiness, but it falls on us all to take a second look at things we might have otherwise thrown away.
 With this in mind, we’ve collected a few handy household uses for that staple of trashcans everywhere: the eggshell.
-(Chances are, you’re also tossing out the healthiest part of an avocado.)

 Instead of throwing away eggshells, use them to fertilize the garden